Skip to main content

 Task templates

-Proceed to the Scope and assignees, set up task scope, languages, and assignees as needed.
-Create the task and your template is ready!
+• Move to the Scope and assignees section, setting up the task scope, languages, and assignees as needed.

-Now, when creating new tasks you will see a Create task from template dropdown on the General information step:
+When creating a new task, you'll notice a Create task from template dropdown on the General information step.

-Choose a template, and general information will be automatically populated for you.
-It can be adjusted as necessary.
+Select a template from the dropdown, and the general information will be automatically populated based on the template.
+You can adjust these details as necessary.

-Target languages and assignees will also be inherited but the scope can be changed as needed.
+Target languages and assignees will also be inherited from the template, though you can still adjust the task scope as needed.

-Template-based tasks have a special notice in their description saying which task was used as a template:
+Template-based tasks will include a special note in their description indicating which task was used as a template.

 Template with two chained tasks

-• Create a new translation task that can be used as a template.
+1. Create a new translation task and save it as a template.

-• Create a new review task for the translation task from the previous step.
+2. Then, create a new review task linked to the translation task from the previous step.

 Task flow